 Friday, April 10, 2015; 8:15 a.m. - 4:00 p.m. ● Wilbur Arts Center, Hays Theater, Rockville Centre campus

 The Speech-Language Pathology Program and the Office of Continuing Education at Molloy College will be presenting, "Pediatric Feeding and Swallowing: Post-Acute Care Assessment and Treatment", on Friday, April 10, 2015.
-The program is pending approval by the American Speech-Language-Hearing Association (ASHA) for.6 ASHA CEUs - Intermediate level; Professional Area).
+The program has been reviewed and registered for .6 ASHA CEUs.
+Intermediate level; Professional Area).
+A certificate of completion will be issued at the conclusion of the program.
 Details can be found on the conference webpage at: www.molloy.edu/ce/slp.
-For a program brochure, further information or to be placed on our mailing list, please call 516-323-3554 or email: firstname.lastname@example.org.
+For a program brochure, further information or to be placed on our mailing list, please call 516-323-3554 or email: email@example.com.

 The Transformative Power of Mindfulness in Reducing Stress and Optimizing Mental Health: